ohler55/oflow-ruby/README.md

 ## Future Features

- - WorkQueue Actor that distributes to 1 or n others based on how busy each is.
+ - Balancer Actor that distributes to a set of others Tasks based on how busy each is.

- - Collector Actor that waits for a criteria to be met before continuing.
+ - Merger Actor that waits for a criteria to be met before continuing.

  - HTTP Server Actor

  - Persister Actor (write to disk and ready on start)

  - CallOut Actor that uses pipes and fork to use a non-Ruby actor.

+ - Cross linking Tasks and Flows.

+ - Dynamic links to Tasks and Flows.

  - OmniGraffle file input for configuration.